ballon/advanced_lane_lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

-![alt text][in]
+![alt text][inimage]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color (to force including yellow and white pixels) one channel of HLS to generate gradients.
-I've only kept pretty big gradients and filtered out the ones whose angle was outside of a range (pi*0.2, pi*0.3) - since that is mostly where the road should be located.
+I've only kept pretty big gradients and filtered out the ones whose polar angle was outside of a range (pi/*0.2, pi/*0.3) - since that is mostly where the road should be located.
 Example output:

-![alt text][edges]
+![alt text][edgesimage]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for perspective lies without get_perspective and update_perspective_data functions.
 Update_perspective_data is called only once to generate transformation. get_perspective also supports getting inverse image, and I leveraged it later when drewing lanes.

-Example of transformed edges image posted above:
+Example of transformed image with edges posted above:
-![alt text][perspective_edges]
+![alt text][perspectiveimage]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 There is two pieces for that:
 1. fit_polynomial is running sliding window approach per every frame.
 It tried to leverage the fact that edge pixels will be located on a vertical line.
 2. search_around_poly is trying to refit edge pixels withint a tiny window of a currently tracked lane.

 By leveraging both algorithms we are able to retrack back to lanes we are lost by accident (e.g. something else looks like a lane)
 Than we take whatever is better for that frame.

-![alt text][per_lane_pixels]
+![alt text][perlanepixelsimage]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
 Function measure_curvature_real.
 Here we take all points within our image, which lies on a lane and scale them appropiately to move from pixel coordinate system to a meter coordinate system.

 (ym_per_pix = 20.0/720 # meters per pixel in y dimension
  xm_per_pix = 4.0/700 # meters per pixel in x dimension).

 After that we refit new set of points with new polynomial and compute curvature using a formula.

 print_car_position - adds car position relative to a center to output image.

-I also added averaged out both curvature and vehicle position accross few(~20) frames in order to get rid from outliers and get more reliable data.
+I also averaged out both curvature and vehicle position accross few(~20) frames in order to get rid from outliers and get more reliable data.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-![alt text][output]
+![alt text][outputimage]

 ---